communications-mining

 Deployment

-You can deploy the EWS appliance either with Kubernetes or with Docker.
+You can deploy the Exchange Sync App either with Kubernetes or with Docker.

-Deploying with Kubernetes allows you to run multiple instances of the EWS appliance, with each instance handling a subset of mailboxes to be synced.
+Deploying with Kubernetes allows you to run multiple instances of the Exchange Sync App, with each instance handling a subset of mailboxes to be synced.

 With Kubernetes

 Using Kubernetes is a popular way to run and manage containerized applications.
-This section shows you how to deploy the EWS appliance using Kubernetes.
-It assumes that you have basic familiarity with Kubernetes and have kubectl installed.
-Please check this documentation if you need help getting started with Kubernetes.
+This section explains how to deploy the Exchange Sync App using Kubernetes.

 kind: StatefulSet